ajdavis/emptysquare-hugo/emptysquare/content/how-to-be-free-from-greed.md

 I want to tell you two stories about street retreat.

-On my first retreat it was just four people: me, and it was led by Genre Roshi, and then there were two other people.
+On my first retreat it was just four people: me, and it was led by Genro Roshi, and then there were two other people.
 We had tried to find a place to sleep the night before and we'd found a semi trailer in a commercial parking lot.
 It was empty and the back was open, so we tried to sleep there, but as soon as we were starting to fall asleep, we felt this rumble.
 Somebody had started up the cab and we needed to jump out the back before we were whisked off to Maspeth, or caught or something.

 So we hadn't gotten any sleep the night before and we were cold and we were hungry and we walked up to 47th Street early in the morning to go to a mission and wait for them to open their doors and serve us breakfast.
 The four of us were just sitting on the stoop at six in the morning.